-The FY 2019 Budget reflects an increase of \$74,736 from the FY 2018 Budget due to an increase in the annual contributions to the Fire Pension Fund partially offset by lower salary costs due to the elimination of the Deputy Chief position during FY 2018 and a lower overtime budget.
+The FY 2019 Budget reflects an increase of \$74,736 from the FY 2018 Budget due to an increase in the annual Contributions to Fire Pension.
+Utilizing a more stable funding mechanism for the Contributions to Fire Pension realized an increase of \$139,550.